MathewKing/mcp2210-linux/README.md

 * `CONFIG_SPI_SPIDEV` - if you want to use the kernel's handy-dandy spidev driver and the userspace utility's spi functionality
 * `CONFIG_GPIOLIB` - if you want to use the gpio interface

 You don't need to make `mcp2210.s` if you don't care to examine the disassembly.
 The `CFLAGS` supplied when building the userspace program aren't inferred if not supplied (although it really doesn't contain any floating point calculations at the moment).
 I use `-j4` because I have a quad core processor, tune to your preferences.
-Finally, there is a lot of hard-coded crap in the `Makefile` (The `Kconfig` only exists for future integration into the mainline kernel tree).
+Finally, there is a lot of hard-coded crap in the root [`Makefile`](Makefile) (The [`Kconfig`](Kconfig) only exists for future integration into the mainline kernel tree).

 Installing the Driver
 =====================